microbit-foundation/python-editor-v3/README.md

 2. Checkout this repository.
 3. Install the dependencies via `npm install`.
 4. Choose from the NPM scripts documented below.

+If you're using the devcontainer with Visual Studio Code then the "Clone a repository from GitHub in a Container Volume" action will address steps 1 through 3.

 ### `npm start`